nautobot/nautobot-app-golden-config/docs/user/app_feature_config_to_push.md

 In the Golden Plugin configuration, you have two options to modify the behavior of the `get_config_to_push`:

 - `config_push_callable`: is a list of methods that could be chained, in a specific order, to modify the intended configuration.
-Check the development guide to know how to create new methods.
 - `config_push_subscribed`: is a list of methods names (strings) that define their order in the processing chain.
 It could reference to your custom callables included in `config_push_callable`, or the default ones available (see next section).
-This will become the default in your environment, but could be overwritten if needed.

 ## Existing functions to transform intended configuration

 Current available methods:

 - **render_secrets**: enables rendering secrets from its `Secrets Group` slug.
-You need permissions to access these secrets.
+You need read permissions to Secrets Groups, Golden Config and the Device object.

 ### Render Secrets